jpmens/mosquitto-auth-plug/README.md

 The plugin supports so-called _superusers_.
 These are usernames exempt from ACL checking.
-In other words, if a user is a _superuser_, that user doesn't require ACLs.
+In other words, if a user is a _superuser_, that user can access any topic without needing ACLs.

-A static superuser is one configured with the _fnmatch(3)_ `auth_opt_superusers` option.
-The other 'superusers' are configured (i.e. enabled) from within the particular database back-end.
-Effectively both are identical in that ACL checking is disabled if a user is a superuser.
+A _static superuser_ is one configured with the _fnmatch(3)_ `auth_opt_superusers`
+option.
+Regular _superusers_ are configured (i.e., enabled) from within the particular database back-end.
+Effectively, both are identical in that ACL checking is disabled if a user is a superuser.

-Note that not all back-ends currently have 'superuser' queries implemented. todo.
-At that point the `auth_opt_superusers` will probably disappear.
+Note that not all back-ends currently have 'superuser' queries implemented.
+This is a todo and the `auth_opt_superusers` option will probably disappear when it is finished.

 ## Building the plugin

-In order to compile the plugin you'll require a copy of the [Mosquitto] source code together with the libraries required for the back-end you want to use in the plugin.
-OpenSSL is also required.
+In order to compile the plugin you'll require:
+* a copy of the [Mosquitto] source code together with the libraries required for the back-end you want to use in the plugin, and
+* a recent version of OpenSSL (if the version with your OS, e.g., OS X, is too old, you may need to use one supplied by home brew or build your own).

-Copy `config.mk.in` to `config.mk` and modify `config.mk` to suit your building environment, in particular, you have to configure which back-ends you want to provide as well as the path to the [Mosquitto] source and its library.
+Copy `config.mk.in` to `config.mk` and modify `config.mk` to suit your building environment.
+In particular, you have to configure which back-ends you want to provide as well as the path to the [Mosquitto] source and its library, and possibly the path to OpenSSL (`OPENSSLDIR`).

 After a `make` you should have a shared object called `auth-plug.so` which you will reference in your `mosquitto.conf`.

-Note that OpenSSL as shipped with OS X is probably too old.
-You may wish to use a version supplied by home brew or build your own, and then adapt `OPENSSLDIR` in `config.mk`.

 ## Configuration

-The plugin is configured in [Mosquitto]'s configuration file (typically `mosquitto.conf`), and it is loaded into Mosquitto auth the ```auth_plugin``` option.
+The plugin is configured in [Mosquitto]'s configuration file (typically `mosquitto.conf`), and it is loaded into Mosquitto auth with the ```auth_plugin``` option.

 ```